-Thanks to the Publicize module, you can automatically publish each one of your blog posts to your Facebook Profile, or to one of the Facebook Pages you manage.
+Thanks to the Publicize feature, you can automatically publish each one of your blog posts to one of the Facebook Pages you manage.

-- Connect your site to your Facebook profile
+- Connect your site to your Facebook page

 - Reconnecting Facebook

 - How to use Publicize with multiple Facebook pages